-Estate agents can often provide detailed information about the region or city you’re considering, and many are bilingual and accustomed to dealing with overseas buyers.
+Estate agents provide a wealth of information about the region, are bilingual, and often deal with overseas buyers.
 However, regulation is relatively low and unscrupulous estate agents do exist, so be wary of anyone who asks for payments upfront or suggests cutting corners.

 Always remember that you can choose your own notary, mortgage provider and so forth – you do not need to use a service suggested by the estate agent.

 For a long time, Spain has been popular with overseas buyers looking for holiday homes.

 On occasion, the large numbers of inexperienced foreign buyers have provided an opportunity for unscrupulous developers and estate agents to sell properties that are not legitimate.

 In some cases, planning permission has not been acquired before building, and properties are eventually torn down by the local government.
 In others, the quality of the property has not been up to scratch or as indicated, resulting in costly repairs.

 The British Foreign Office has issued notices warning expat buyers to be cautious and not take unnecessary risks.
 They recommend, at minimum checking: